If you want a fertilizer schedule to follow, I have some tips for you.

 These regular applications are especially useful for the more quickly available organic fertilizers you can use throughout the year.

 I often call these biostimulants.
 Many of them are in liquid form.
-These are products like liquid kelp and sea minerals that are full of tiny amounts of 70-90 different minerals, which are important for many aspects of plant growth.
+These are products like liquid seaweed and sea minerals that are full of tiny amounts of 70-90 different minerals, which are important for many aspects of plant growth.

 They're sprayed directly onto plants and soil where they can be used right away by both plants and microorganisms.
 They can really improve many aspects of plant growth and nutrition.
 And they're important for soil life, too.